mkelley/glacier-home-backup/README.md

 * A GNU/Linux system: adaptations can probably be made for other systems.

 ## Examples
-Edit the config section at the top of the file before using.

 Backup a directory, uploading 8 MiB chunks at a time to Glacier:

     $ glacier-backup.py -b8 /var/backup/notwo/disks/data0/documents/alaska